tewidis/AOS/markdown/shared_memory.md

             + goto( pause );
         - release_lock(L):
             + L->now_serving++;
+        - On release, if cache coherence is invalidate, there's still contention
+        - If cache coherence is update, there's no contention
     * Spinlock Summary
         1. read and test_and_set (no fairness)
         2. test_and_set with delay (no fairness)